 717 Jewish children

 These are just three examples from Jäger’s report, which listed 113 separate operations in 71 different locations.
 The total number of Jews “liquidated” by his unit in just five months was 137,346.

 In the summary of his report, Jäger makes it clear that the Jews were murdered because they were Jews not partisans: “Today I can confirm that our objective, to solve the Jewish problem for Lithuania, has been achieved by EK 3.
 In Lithuania, there are no more Jews, apart from Jewish workers and their families.”
 He did not write “there are no more partisans” but “there are no more Jews.”

 Jäger’s report shows that Holocaust denier Jürgen Graf’s “wild shootings” theory is unsupported by the evidence.
 The murder of the Jews in the East was the state-sanctioned, systematic, and thorough destruction of every last Jew in every last community.
 The story is the same across the areas occupied by all four Einsatzgruppen.

 The Nazis made a rudimentary—and ultimately unconvincing—attempt to explain the murder of Jews:

 The Nazis invented a wide variety of reasons for the murder of Jews.
-These “reasons” had nothing to do with partisan activity.
+Many of these “reasons” had nothing to do with partisan activity.
 Some examples from Nazi documents are listed below: